Sport-ive/Sportive/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/quark/quark/tags) are created regularly to indicate new official, stable release versions of Quark.
+[Tags](https://github.com/sport-ive/sport-ive/tags) are created regularly to indicate new official, stable release versions of Sportive.

 Testing
 -------